 The finish line will be at an equestrian campground between the starting line and Coyote Hollow trailhead, 1 mile from where the race started.
 Shuttles will run between the finish line and Ruby's Inn for those that need it.
-Crew will be allowed to drive in and park near the finish line, but parking is limited and they may have to walk or take the shuttle the last mile.
+All crew and family must take a shuttle from Ruby's to the finish line.
+These shuttles will be running frequently.
 We will encourage a quick departure from the finish line as our space is limited at this staging area.

 The 50 mile course will start on Saturday morning and will be run in reverse direction.
 Shuttles will load at 4:30am and depart at 4:45am and the race starting at 6am.
 The starting line is near the Crawford Pass aid station, 1/2 mile back, to allow for runners to spread out before hitting the singletrack and to ensure that they get the full 50 miles in.

 The 50K course starts at the boat ramp area of Tropic Reservoir, near King's Creek campground.
 Runners will be shuttled here from Ruby's Inn.
 Shuttles will load at 7:30am and the race will begin at 8:30am.
 The route starts with about a half mile of road to thin the field out before hitting the singletrack which will lead you out to Keyhole Arch and some beautiful hoodoo running before descending to a doubletrack road after a couple of miles.
 You'll begin a 5 mile ascent, peaking at over 9,000ft, then descending 500ft over a half mile to the Blue Fly aid station at mile 8.5.